eternitylol/eternity-wiki/index.md

 If you want to get the credentials to a txt file press the export button and select the location you want your creds
 ### Support or Contact

+<span style="color:purple">Check/span>

+Checks an account for you, all the info on the right

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.